 - Date of minimum durability (“best before date”) or a “Period After Opening” (PAO)

 - Product function (when appropriate if use is not obvious)

 - The amount of contents (weight or volume)

-- Ingredients have to be listed on any outer packaging or, if no outer packaging, on the main container.
+- Ingredients have to be listed on any outer packaging.
+If there is no outer packaging, it must be on the main container.

 - There must be the title “Ingredients” followed by all the ingredients contained in the product, in descending order of concentration.

-- The ingredients have to follow a standard with regard to terminology so there is consistency between different brands, and this is set in the International Nomenclature for Cosmetics (INCI).
-This means that wherever you buy the product, the ingredients list is using the same terms, keeping the ingredients used easier to identify;
+- The ingredients have to follow a standard with regard to terminology so there is consistency between different brands.
+This is set in the International Nomenclature for Cosmetics (INCI).
+It means that wherever you buy the product, the ingredients list is using the same terms, keeping the ingredients used easier to identify;

 - The term “parfum” means perfume, which can consist of many ingredients.
 These do not have to be listed individually, with the exception of certain ingredients which must be shown on the label;

-- The term “aroma” means flavour (e.g. for things like toothpaste) and, like parfum, the raw materials in the aroma do not need to be listed, with a few exceptions;
+- The term “aroma” means flavour (e.g. for things like toothpaste) and the raw materials in the aroma do not need to be listed, with a few exceptions;

 - Ingredients are shown in descending order of weight.
 For ingredients that are in concentrations of less than 1%, they can be listed in any order after all other ingredients;